 Lots of recipes will tell you that you have to peel quince.
 You certainly can peel quince, if you like, but if the skins are smooth, clean, and thin, you can leave them on for plenty of dishes.

-Quince start off so hard that when they're being used in dishes with other fruits, they are often pre-cooked to soften them first.
+Quince starts off so hard that when they're being used in dishes with other fruits, they are often pre-cooked to soften them first.
 If you want to try adding a portion of quince to your favorite apple pie or pear cake recipe, poach the quince first, then add them in with the other raw fruit.
-See How to Poach Quince for specifics.

 How to Cook Quince